Evansville tornado outbreak of November 2005

-A destructive outbreak of nine tornadoes struck the Mississippi Valley and the Midwest during the overnight hours of November 5–6, 2005.
-The worst event was an F3 tornado that formed early in the morning of November 6, 2005, outside of Evansville, Indiana, United States.
+During the overnight hours of November 5–6, 2005, a small but destructive outbreak of nine tornadoes struck the Mississippi Valley and the Midwest, causing widspread destruction in its wake.
+The most devastating event was an F3 tornado that formed early in the morning of November 6, 2005, outside of Evansville, Indiana, United States.
 It was the first of several tornado events that November.
 The tornado resulted in 24 confirmed fatalities across the region, making it the deadliest and most destructive November tornado in Indiana's history.

 Meteorological analysis

-The system formed on a warm front that tracked across the Midwest and stretched from the northern Great Lakes to Tennessee.
+The system formed on a warm front that tracked across the Midwest and stretched from the northern Great Lakes into Tennessee.
 The front was enhanced by a strong jet stream and warm, humid air ahead of it, allowing thunderstorms to develop.
 A severe thunderstorm watch was issued for the region just west of Evansville as the main threat appeared to be straight-line winds.

-The system had formed into a squall line but at about 1:30 am CST (0730 UTC), the squall line broke up in the Ohio Valley area, as the low level jet intensified, allowing embedded tornadoes to form rapidly out of newly formed supercells.
-They were fairly isolated (only nine were confirmed across the entire region over a 24-hour period) but three significant tornadoes formed from two simultaneous supercells in southern Indiana and western Kentucky — one of them was the deadly Evansville tornado.
+The system had formed into a squall line but at about 1:30 am CST (0730 UTC), the squall line broke up in the Ohio Valley area, as the low-level jet intensified, allowing embedded tornadoes to form rapidly out of newly formed supercells.
+They were fairly isolated (only nine were confirmed across the entire region over 24 hours) but three significant tornadoes formed from two simultaneous supercells in southern Indiana and western Kentucky — one of them was the F3 tornado.